Quin15/userscripts/README.md

 About
 --------
-This is a script that resizes images on booru sites to exactly fit the clients window, on either width or height whilst keeping the original image proportions.
+This is a script that resizes images on booru sites to exactly fit the client's window, on either width or height whilst keeping the original image proportions.
 It then grants the user the ability to zoom in or out however much they want using simple mouse clicks or taps.
 It also allows users to resize images to exact decimal percentages.
 More info on the user actions below.

 Websites